dom-serializer vs htmlparser2 vs xmlbuilder vs cheerio

 • xmlbuilder:

-Use xmlbuilder if your primary goal is to create XML documents programmatically.
-It provides a simple and intuitive API for building XML structures, making it perfect for generating complex XML outputs.
+Choose xmlbuilder if you need to create and manipulate XML documents programmatically.
+It provides a simple and intuitive API for building XML trees, adding elements, attributes, and text content.
+It is particularly useful for generating well-structured XML output in a straightforward manner.

 • cheerio: